finzzz/wgzero/README.md

   - [Tunnerbroker](docs/tunnelbroker.md)

 ## Backup and restore
-Backup is simple, just save /etc/wireguard/<interface name>.conf.
+Backup is simple, just save `/etc/wireguard/<interface name>.conf`.
 All of the data including clients are stored in that file.
 To restore, simply run `wgzero import <interface name>.conf` on new host.

 ## Other Commands